Neptune: Atmosphere

 At high altitudes, Neptune's atmosphere is 80% hydrogen and 19% helium.
-A trace amount of methane is also present.
+A trace amount of methane is present.
 Prominent absorption bands of methane exist at wavelengths above 600 nm, in the red and infrared portion of the spectrum.
-As with Uranus, this absorption of red light by the atmospheric methane is part of what gives Neptune its blue hue, although Neptune's blue differs from Uranus's milder light blue.
+As with Uranus, this absorption of red light by atmospheric methane is part of what gives Neptune its faint blue hue, which is more pronounced for Neptune's due to concentrated haze in Uranus's atmosphere.

 Neptune's atmosphere is subdivided into two main regions: the lower troposphere, where temperature decreases with altitude, and the stratosphere, where temperature increases with altitude.
 The boundary between the two, the tropopause, lies at a pressure of 0.1 bar.
 The stratosphere then gives way to the thermosphere at a pressure lower than 10−5 to 10−4 bars (1 to 10 Pa).
 The thermosphere gradually transitions to the exosphere.

 Models suggest that Neptune's troposphere is banded by clouds of varying compositions depending on altitude.
 The upper-level clouds lie at pressures below one bar, where the temperature is suitable for methane to condense.
 For pressures between one and five bars (100 and 500 kPa), clouds of ammonia and hydrogen sulfide are thought to form.
 Above a pressure of five bars, the clouds may consist of ammonia, ammonium sulfide, hydrogen sulfide and water.
 Deeper clouds of water ice should be found at pressures of about 50 bar, where the temperature reaches 273 K. Underneath, clouds of ammonia and hydrogen sulfide may be found.

 High-altitude clouds on Neptune have been observed casting shadows on the opaque cloud deck below.
-There are also high-altitude cloud bands that wrap around the planet at constant latitude.
+There are high-altitude cloud bands that wrap around the planet at constant latitudes.
 These circumferential bands have widths of 50–150 km and lie about 50–110 km above the cloud deck.
 These altitudes are in the layer where weather occurs, the troposphere.
 Weather does not occur in the higher stratosphere or thermosphere.
+In August 2023, the high-altitude clouds of Neptune vanished, prompting a study spanning thirty years of observations by the Hubble Space Telescope and ground-based telescopes.
+The study found that Neptune's high-altitude cloud activity is bound to Solar cycles, and not to the planet's seasons.

 Neptune's spectra suggest that its lower stratosphere is hazy due to condensation of products of ultraviolet photolysis of methane, such as ethane and ethyne.
-The stratosphere is also home to trace amounts of carbon monoxide and hydrogen cyanide.
+The stratosphere is home to trace amounts of carbon monoxide and hydrogen cyanide.
 The stratosphere of Neptune is warmer than that of Uranus due to the elevated concentration of hydrocarbons.